-In different states, LLC default rules may be different so it’s important to have an operating agreement instruct members on LLC management.
+In different states, LLC default rules may be different so it’s important to have an operating agreement discussing LLC management.
 This way members can select what works best for the business.
 Here are some of the agreements contained in good operating agreements:

 - The use of company capital and how it affects members

 - Valuation of member interest and how to redeem interest